github/docs/content/billing/managing-billing-for-github-advanced-security/viewing-your-github-advanced-security-usage.md

 {% data reusables.enterprise-accounts.license-tab %}
    The "{% data variables.product.prodname_GH_advanced_security %}" section shows details of the current usage.
   ![{% data variables.product.prodname_GH_advanced_security %} in enterprise licensing settings](/assets/images/help/enterprises/enterprise-licensing-tab-ghas-licenses.png)
   If you run out of licenses, the section will be red and show "Limit exceeded."
 You should either reduce your use of {% data variables.product.prodname_GH_advanced_security %} or purchase more licenses.
-For more information, see "[About billing for {% data variables.product.prodname_GH_advanced_security %}](/billing/managing-billing-for-github-advanced-security/about-billing-for-github-advanced-security#getting-the-most-out-of-github-advanced-security)."
+For more information, see "[About billing for {% data variables.product.prodname_GH_advanced_security %}](/billing/managing-billing-for-github-advanced-security/about-billing-for-github-advanced-security#getting-the-most-out-of-github-advanced-security)" and "[Managing your {% data variables.product.prodname_GH_advanced_security %} licensing](/billing/managing-billing-for-github-advanced-security/managing-your-github-advanced-security-licensing)."
   ![{% data variables.product.prodname_GH_advanced_security %} in enterprise licensing settings showing "Limit exceeded"](/assets/images/help/enterprises/enterprise-licensing-tab-ghas-no-licenses.png)

 {% elsif ghes %}